 The goal of the SRHR Alliance is to deliver SRHR information directly to young people, by making sure content is made available; meaning that the information is accessible to young people and is delivered to young people through strategic dissemination such as social media.
-We strongly believe information should increase young people’s comprehensive and correct knowledge on SRHR and HIV, as well as to increase their capacity to assess services or seek their own information.
-We do this by increasing access and quality of SRHR education / CSE, through the provision of in- and out-of-school SRHR education, the programmes empower young people to make healthy and well-informed decisions.
-By providing SRHR education the demand for services by young people will grow, and as such the demand for youth friendly SRH services will increase.
+We strongly believe information should increase young people’s comprehensive and correct knowledge on SRHR and HIV, as well as increase their capacity to assess services or seek their own information.
+We do this by increasing access and quality of SRHR education/CSE, through the provision of in- and out-of-school SRHR education.
+These programmes empower young people to make healthy and well-informed decisions and in turn the demand for services by young people will grow, and as such the demand for youth friendly SRH services will increase.

 Increasing access and quality of SRH Services is key for the alliance and through select partner organizations we create demand for and ensures access to quality SRH services including commodities by young people and women of reproductive age.
 Our programmes strengthen the provision of quality public and private SRH services (accessible, acceptable and affordable for young people) to meet the increased demand.
 By strengthening the provision of services the supply increases.
 These services include youth-friendly sexual and reproductive health services that deliver a comprehensive range of SRH services in ways that are responsive to the specific needs, vulnerabilities and desires of young people.
 Some of the services provided by partners either directly or in collaboration with government include HIV testing, counselling and treatment( HTC), STI testing and counseling, family planning services, Maternal health services, comprehensive abortion care services, counselling services and Referral services.
 Partners in the alliance providing SRH services include FHOK, KMET, CHAI, WOFAK, GLUK, Child-Line Kenya AMREF Health Africa, SAIPEH, ADS Nyanza and CSA.